-If you have any further questions concerning this Act, please contact Assistant Superintendent for Curriculum and Human Resources Dr. Karen Spaulding at kspaulding@miltonps.org or by calling 617-696-4812.
+If you have any further questions concerning this Act, please contact Assistant Superintendent of Curriculum and Human Resources Dr. Garth McKinney, gmckinney@miltonps.org or by calling 617-696-4812.

 This notice will be provided to all new employees at or prior to the start of employment and to any employee who notifies the employer of a pregnancy or a pregnancy-related condition, within 10 days.